 Since the Display Screen Equipment Regulations 1992 came into play, employers have a responsibility to protect their employees from any DSE risk.
 These include musculoskeletal disorders, neck, back, and shoulder pain, sore arms, fatigue, and eye-strain.
 Whilst these symptoms do not indicate serious ill health, they can hinder employee productivity and cause chronic discomfort.

 DSE Online Training

-Our DSE training covers everything you need to know to control the risks associated with using display screen equipment and explains how to analyse office ergonomics to assess any health and safety issues that might occur.
+Our display screen equipment training (DSE) educates learners on how to control the risks of using display screen equipment.
+In line with the DSE workstation checklist, the course explains how to analyse office ergonomics to assess any health and safety issues that might occur.

-Our display screen equipment training courses are available off-the-shelf for ease of use; we can also work with your subject experts to tailor the approach and information to suit your organisation's requirements.
+Our display screen equipment training courses are available off-the-shelf for convenience.
+We can also work with your subject experts to tailor the approach and information to suit your organisation's requirements whilst being in line with DSE regulations 1992.
 Using the Adapt Authoring Tool you can even modify our courses yourself.